utelecon/utelecon.github.io/src/pages/en/utokyo_account/mfa/index.md

     - [Deleting Verification Methods](change#delete)
 - **[Terminate MFA Use](reregister_and_terminate)**：How to disable MFA and reverse your UTokyo Account settings to allow signing in with only a password.
 We strongly recommend that you continue to use MFA for security reasons, but if you need to terminate MFA use for unavoidable circumstances, you can apply for termination here.
 - **Others**
-    - [Hardware Token](others#hardware-token)：For faculty members who are unable to register any verification methods, such as those who do not have smartphones, we offer devices called “hardware tokens” as an alternative.
+    - [Hardware Tokens](others#hardware-token)：For faculty members who are unable to register any verification methods, such as those who do not have smartphones, we offer devices called “hardware tokens” as an alternative.
     - [Use the 6-digit Code in Microsoft Authenticator to Sign In](others#msauth-totp)：If you registered “Microsoft Authenticator” app as the verification method, typically you will receive a notification for verification from the app when you sign in.
 However, the app offers another method for verification.
     - [About Irregular Behaviors During Verification](others#irregular)
     - [About “不明なエラーが発生しました” Error](others#unknown-error)：Please follow the instructions in this page if you see the "不明なエラーが発生しました"error in the sign-in page.